 Along with the organic materials you use to get your newly planted tree off on the right track, practicing good gardening methods will also ensure that your tree will grow properly and give you years of enjoyment.
 Proper pruning, aeration of the soil, and proper watering are all a part of the organic care of your tree.
 A wholistic approach to caring for your trees will ensure a healthy environment for both you and your trees, and long life for the trees.

-If you have inherited grown trees, you can still care for them organically by choosing only organic materials with which to nurture them.
-A good organic mulch around the base of the tree will help to keep the soil moist to provide water to the roots.
+If you have inherited grown trees, you can still care for them organically.
+Start by choosing only organic materials with which to nurture them.
+Good organic mulch around the base of the tree will help to keep the soil moist to provide water to the roots.
 Organic mulches can include grass clippings, animal manure, sawdust, hardwood bark and wood chips, peat moss, shredded leaves, and mushroom compost.
 Done properly, with the right mix of mulch components, it can also look attractive, adding to the beauty of your yard.
 It will also control weeds from growing around the base of the tree.
 You’ll benefit two ways—having a way to recycle these “waste” materials, and nourishing your trees with healthy nutrients, and often for free.

 Another way of organically caring for your trees is to bring in helpful insects that will destroy the damaging bugs.
 This eliminates the need for chemical insect sprays.
 Just one ladybug will eat 25 damaging aphids every day.
 A dozen of these little polka-dotted bugs will put a big dent in your aphid infestation in no time.